 Of course, you should take into account your personal instinct, friends’ thoughts, and other factors, just be sure to do your research before making a final bet.

-• Team schedule is important.
-Players generally perform better on extended home stands, versus long, out-of-conference trips.
+Team schedule: Players generally perform better on extended home stands, versus long, out-of-conference trips.
 Refer to the SOS stat, which rates a teams remaining strength of schedule.

-• Player health and injuries are also important.
-Key players that are unavailable can massively swing a teams odds.
+Player health and injuries: Key players that are unavailable can massively swing a teams odds.

-• Take into account recent play.
-You could be banking on the known quality of a single player, but if they’re on a cold streak it might not be the right time to back them.
+Recent play: You could be banking on the known quality of a single player, but if they’re on a cold streak, it might not be the right time to back them.

-Always be detailed in your research.
+Be detailed in your research.
 There is always more to a team’s record and odds than meets the eye.
-Maybe a team has been on a five-game losing streak and are now the underdogs.
+Maybe a team has been on a five-game losing streak and is now the underdog.
 However, the return of a key player from injury could certainly boost their chances, which isn’t always shown on the lines.

 Anomalies occur on the lines and in team statistics all the time.
 It is up to the player to find out which they should consider staying ahead of the public.

-Recognizing team playing style is a more advanced way of recognizing how teams will fare when looking at an NBA matchup.
+Recognising a team's playing style is a more advanced way of recognising how teams will fare when looking at an NBA matchup.
 If one can understand how certain styles of play fare against the other, you’ll have the upper hand when placing your bets.

 Two hard-nosed defensive teams with little scoring output will probably produce a low-scoring output compared to two run-and-gun offenses.
 When the underdog has a style of play that is easily taken advantage of by the favorite, you’d do best to avoid taking the upset.

-By understanding styles of play, you can perform even better in other ways like prop betting.
+By understanding styles of play, you can perform even better in other ways, like with prop betting.

 On the other hand, if Stephen Curry is in the game but will be guarded by Fred Vanvleet – a historically successful defender against Curry – the mismatch could favor Vanvleet and his team despite the lines.